 By Airport Express Bus 397 from Schiphol Airport to Amsterdam

 A large number of bus services are available from Schiphol Airport.
-However, only one is of significance to most travelers heading from Schiphol Airport to Amsterdam: Connexxion bus lijn 397, often referred to as the Airport Express.
-(The number changed from 197 in 2018!)
+However, only one is of significance to most travelers heading from Schiphol Airport to Amsterdam: Connexxion R-Net bus lijn 397, often referred to as the Airport Express.

-Traveling time from Schiphol to Leidseplein is around half an hour – although it is often slower than a train and tram combination, the time difference is not much and of course does not require transfers.
-The bus fare is €5 when bought from the driver – slightly cheaper for online purchases.
-The Amsterdam Travel Ticket transportation passes are valid.
+Traveling time from Schiphol to Leidseplein is around half an hour – although it is often slower than a train and tram combination, the time difference is not much and of course, does not require transfers.
+The bus fare is around €5 when bought from the driver — also available online.
+The Amsterdam Travel Ticket (1 to 3 days) is accepted on bus 397 and N97 (but not on any other Connexxion bus) but the Amsterdam GVB City Ticket is not (but often still a better deal when buying tickets separately).

 Schiphol Airport Transfer Shuttle Van Services